Puffins (TV series): Production

 Puffins was created by Danielle Maloni and Peter Nalli.
-On 22 June 2020, it was announced Johnny Depp would voice Johnny Puff.
+Johnny Depp was cast to voice Johnny Puff in early 2020.
 Puffins was produced by Iervolino Entertainment based in Rome, Italy, and Serbian company Iervolino Studios.
 Iervolino Entertainment was founded by producer Andrea Iervolino and is owned by Iervolino and Monika Bacardi.
 Depp and Iervolino previously collaborated on Waiting for the Barbarians.

 Puffins and similar series Arctic Friends originated from the film Arctic Dogs (2019).
 Iervolino and Bacardi purchased all spin-off rights of the animated characters from the film.
-On 1 December 2020, the show was released on Apple TV and Amazon Prime Video.
+The show was released in December 2020 on Apple TV and Amazon Prime Video.

 In February 2022, Depp received the Serbian Gold Medal of Merit from President Aleksandar Vučić for "outstanding merits in public and cultural activities, especially in the field of film art and the promotion of the Republic of Serbia in the world".
 Puffins and Puffins Impossible were produced or co-produced in Serbia.
-Also, Minamata another film Depp starred in was shot in the country.
+Also, Minamata, another film Depp starred in was shot in Serbia.

 Puffins Impossible

-Puffins Impossible is a spin-off of Puffins which will consist of 18 five-minute episodes.
-It is being made by Iervolino Studios and Archangel Digital Studios.
+Puffins Impossible is a spin-off of Puffins which consists of 54 five-minute episodes.
+It was made by ILBE Studios and produced by Archangel Digital Studios.
 Nalli is the showrunner for Impossible.
 It is an action-adventure version of Puffins which follows the five Puffins gaining superpowers.
 Depp reprises his role as Johnny Puff.
+It was released in April 2022.

 According to local media reports, the series provided jobs in the creative centre in Belgrade, Serbia.
-The series received subsidies 206 million Serbian dinars (1.7 million Euros) in subsidies from Ministry of Culture and Information.
+The series received 206 million Serbian dinars (1.7 million Euros) in subsidies from Ministry of Culture and Information.